oleks/docker-in5570v20/README.md

   --workdir "/home/docker/src/" \
   portoleks/in5570v20:latest
 ```

+Debunking the given options:

+  * `--interactive --tty` make your session interactive, instead of
+    spawning the container in the background (background instantiation
+    might be useful later to start many concurrent Emerald nodes)
+  * `--rm` will make your session ephemeral; that is, anything that
+    happens inside the container, outside otherwise mounted volumes
+    (see below), will not disappear as soon as you exit
+  * `--volume` mounts the current working directory under
+    `/home/docker/src`
+  * `--workdir` makes sure that you spawn with `/home/docker/src` as
+    the working directory

+So what happens when you execute this command?

 You land in a `bash` from where you can run `emc`, `ec`, and `ex`.
 To
 gracefully exit from the Docker image, type `exit` or press